anaskhan34/BMI-calculator/README.md

 \]

 Example:
-If weight = 70 kg and height = 170 cm, then:
+If weight = 70 kg and height = 1.7 m, then:
 \[
 \text{BMI} = \frac{70}{(1.70)^2} = 24.22
 \]